 Industry, Occupation, and Case Coding

-The nearly 3.0 million nonfatal workplace injuries and illnesses reported by private industry employers in 2014 resulted in an incidence rate of 3.2 cases per 100 equivalent full-time workers, down from 3.3 cases in 2013.
+The approximately 2.9 million nonfatal workplace injuries and illnesses reported by private industry employers in 2015 resulted in a decline in the incidence rate to 3.0 cases per 100 equivalent full-time workers, compared to 3.2 cases in 2014.

 Recordkeeping, standards, and forms